operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 kubectl -n kafka apply -f testclient.yaml
 ```

-Now check the `testclient` pod up and running by executing the below command:
+Now check if the `testclient` pod is up and running by executing the below command:

 ```execute
 kubectl get pods -n kafka